Ruiyu Wang, firstname.lastname@example.org

 I am from Tianjin, China.
 I obtained my B.Sc. in Chemistry in 2013 and a master’s degree in Polymer Chemistry & Physics in 2016 from Nankai University in the city where I was born.
 My previous research involved the synthesis of artificial gene vectors, the synthesis of nano-particles for the elimination of organophosphate pesticides by catalytic hydrolysis as well as theoretical calculations of the catalytic process.

-I joined the Borguet group in Winter 2016 and now I am carrying out molecular dynamics simulations to investigate water/solid interfaces.
-Currently, I am studying the pattern of amino acid adsorption on the alumina surface, an important step in the origin of life on earth.
-I also study ion adsorption at alumina/water interfaces to find out how surfaces perturb water structure nearby and test the performance of a newly developed meta-GGA functional, SCAN, on the pKa of bulk water as well as water/solid interfaces.
-I am working under the joint supervision of Dr. Eric Borguet and Dr. Vincenzo Carnevale in the Klein group and the ICMS
+I joined the Borguet group in Winter 2016 and carried out molecular dynamics simulations to investigate water/solid interfaces.
+I studied the pattern of amino acid adsorption on the alumina surface, an important step in the origin of life on earth.
+I also studied ion adsorption at alumina/water interfaces to find out how surfaces perturb water structure nearby and test the performance of a newly developed meta-GGA functional, SCAN, on the pKa of bulk water as well as water/solid interfaces.
+I worked under the joint supervision of Dr. Eric Borguet and Dr. Vincenzo Carnevale in the Klein group and the ICMS